grailbio/bazel-compilation-database/README.md

 ----

-If you want to use this project solely for semantic auto completion using [ycmd][ycm] (YouCompleteMe) based editor plugins, then the recommended approach is to set your extra conf script to the bundled .ycm_extra_conf.py.
-With this, you don't have to maintain a separate compile_commands.json file through a script and/or a `compilation_database` target.
-Compile commands are fetched from bazel as the files are opened in your editor.
+If you want to use this project solely for semantic auto completion using [ycmd][ycm] (YouCompleteMe) based editor plugins, then the easiest approach is to install this project as a vim plugin with your favourite plugin manager.

-The easiest way to set up this project for use by YouCompleteMe is to install this project as a vim plugin with your favourite plugin manager.
-The plugin will sets `g:ycm_global_ycm_extra_conf` and instruments bazel with the correct paths. e.g. Using Plugged add the following to your vimrc.
+The plugin will set `g:ycm_global_ycm_extra_conf` and instrument bazel with the correct paths. e.g. Using Plugged add the following to your vimrc.
 ```
 Plug 'grailbio/bazel-compilation-database'